Starttoaster/docker-traefik/README.md

 This script configures a Traefik reverse proxy with LetsEncrypt certs for your public webapps.
 In my example, I set up a DokuWiki (excellent plain text with markdown wiki app.)
 While doing this I felt there was no really simple guide to achieve this result, and may be a little confusing for other people, so here you go.

+NOTE: This currently works with Traefik v1.
+Support for v2 to come soon.

 ### Domain Registry + DNS Configuration

 I purchased my domain through NameCheap.
 Whatever domain registrar you go through, you're going to need to set up DNS records properly through them.